-The City Council, through adoption of this Management District Plan, has the right, pursuant to Streets and Highways Code §36651, to identify the body that shall implement the proposed program, which shall be the Owners' Association of the CRID as defined in Streets and Highways Code §36612.
-The City Council has determined that the Visit Carmel will continue to serve as the Owners' Association for the CRID Management Committee, comprised of a minimum of three (3) business owners, or their representatives, paying the CRID assessment, will continue to be responsible for implementing this Plan.
-Visit Carmel shall continue to be responsible for managing funds and implementing programs in accordance with this Plan and by direction of the CRID Management Committee, and must provide annual reports to the City Council.
+The City Council, through adoption of this Management District Plan, has the right, pursuant to Streets and Highways Code §36651, to identify the body that shall implement the proposed program, which shall be the Owners' Association of the CHID as defined in Streets and Highways Code §36612.
+The City Council has determined that Visit Carmel will serve as the Owners' Association for the CHID.
+Visit Carmel will maintain its Board of Directors, comprised of a minimum of six (6) business owners, or their representatives, paying the CHID assessment, which will be responsible for implementing this Plan.
+Visit Carmel shall be responsible for managing funds and implementing programs in accordance with this Plan and by direction of the Board of Directors and must provide annual reports to the City Council.